-- You must only use plant protection products approved for use in NI/UK. - Plant protection products must be used in accordance with the conditions attached to the approval and they must also be used in accordance with the information specified on the product label. - You must follow the principles of good plant protection practice6 as set out in the Code of Practice for Using Plant Protection Products.
+- You must only use plant protection products approved for use in GB and NI or NI only. - Plant protection products must be used in accordance with the conditions attached to the approval and they must also be used in accordance with the information specified on the product label (together with any accompanying leaflet). - You must follow the principles of good plant protection practice as set out in the Code of Practice for Using Plant Protection Products.

-6The meaning of 'good plant protection practice' as used here is taken from the definition as set out under Article 3 of Regulation (EC) 1107/2009, i.e. a practice whereby the treatments with plant protection products applied to given plants or plant products in conformity with the conditions of their authorised uses, are selected, dosed and timed to ensure acceptable efficacy with the minimum quantity necessary, taking account of local conditions and of the possibilities for cultural and biological control.
+&lt;sup>6The meaning of 'good plant protection practice' as used here is taken from the definition as set out under Article 3 of Regulation (EC) 1107/2009, i.e. a practice whereby the treatments with plant protection products applied to given plants or plant products, in conformity with the conditions of their authorised uses, are selected, dosed and timed to ensure acceptable efficacy with the minimum quantity necessary, taking account of local conditions and of the possibilities for cultural and biological control.